Carlos Roque Code Hints, Examples and more

 Using Public Keys With Putty to Connect to WHM running on Linux

 So the other day I wanted to set up SSH with public keys through putty so I could connect to WHM.
-While i did find the instructions on how to do it they were lacking a lot of information after a lot of google I was able to figure it out.
-So I figured The findings should be shared with everyone.
-Here is a step by step guide that should make someone's life a little easier:
+While I did find the instructions on how to do it, the instructions were lacking a lot of information.
+After a lot of google I was able to figure it out.
+So I figure I would share the steps I took.
+Here is a step by step guide that should make someone’s life a little easier:

 Part A - Setting up your Public Keys